 Creating a garden that attracts and supports pollinators such as bees, butterflies, and hummingbirds is not only beneficial for the environment but also enhances the beauty and vitality of your outdoor space.
 These creatures play a crucial role in pollination, which is essential for the reproduction of many plants and the production of fruits and vegetables.
 By selecting the right flowers, you can create a vibrant ecosystem that supports these essential pollinators.
-This article will explore the best flowers for bees, butterflies, and hummingbirds, discussing their characteristics, benefits, and tips for cultivating a pollinator-friendly garden.
+This article will explore what flowers do bees, butterflies, and hummingbirds pollinate, discussing their characteristics, benefits, and tips for cultivating a pollinator-friendly garden.

 The Importance of Pollinators